-The Vitality Brighton Half Marathon is organised and administered by The Sussex Beacon Limited (Charity Number 298388), whose registered office is at Bevendean Road, Brighton, East Sussex BN2 4DE (“we” or “us” which expression includes our employees, event officials, authorised agents, sub-contractors or volunteers)
+The 2018 Brighton Half Marathon is currently organised and administered by The Sussex Beacon Limited (Charity Number 298388) whose registered office is at Bevendean Road, Brighton, East Sussex BN2 4DE. (“we” or “us” which expression includes our employees, event officials, authorised agents, sub-contractors or volunteers).

 By signing up to take part in this event you accept complete responsibility for any injury or accident which may occur while you are travelling to or from the event, during the event, or while on the premises of the event save to the extent any injury or accident which is caused by our negligence.